ess-dive-community/essdive-sample-id-metadata/README.md

 ## How to contribute

 The purpose of this sample ID and metadata standard is to support ESS scientists in sample data management, discovery, and reuse.
 The standard should be useful and practical for this community.
-We therefore solicit community feedback on suggested improvements and any aspect of the standard that does not work well for you.
+We therefore solicit feedback on suggested improvements and any aspect of the standard that does not work well for you.

-You can contribute by [submitting an issue](https://github.com/ess-dive-community/essdive-community-repo-guide#how-to-contribute) directly in this github repository, or by contacting us at ess-dive-support@lbl.gov.
+You can contribute by [submitting an issue](https://github.com/ess-dive-community/essdive-community-repo-guide#how-to-contribute) directly in this github repository (preferred method), or by contacting us at ess-dive-support@lbl.gov.

 ## Copyright information